mad-de/simple_openMVG/README.md

 Follow instructions.

+## What it currently can
+* Select input path
+* Add folder to process
+* Choose wether to export to PMVS / CMPMVS
+* Run workflow

 ## Further reading

 This project consists of a "frontend" (simple_openMVG) written in qt and a "backend" workflow written in python.